 Australian Culture and its Indigenous People, the Aborigines

-A 2006 census recognised the following religions: Christian, Buddhism, Islam, Hinduism, and Judaism.
+A 2006 census recognized the following religions: Christian, Buddhism, Islam, Hinduism, and Judaism.

 Australia's indigenous people, the Aborigines, can trace back their culture 50,000 years.
 Aborigines have survived harsh desert conditions and have a detailed knowledge of the plants, animals and water sources available in the country.

 For the traveller who wishes to gain an insight into their culture, there are a number of tours hosted by or arranged in conjunction with Aboriginal communities.
 Many tours feature Aboriginal folklore, the Dreamtime, an epic tale of the land and how it was formed.
 To keep their folklore alive, the Aborigines re-tell their stories in songs, fables, dances and cave paintings.
 On many tours, cave paintings and stone carvings can be visited.

 Bark paintings, fabrics, ceramics, jewellery, clothing and musical instruments can be purchased at gift and souvenir outlets in major cities and some outback areas.